PowerCodersOrg/powercoders.org/site/content/city/zurich.md

     header_icon: ' fa-graduation-cap'
     link: 'https://forms.gle/a2kSkH64VdxeBkR29'
     text: >-
-      Join the big day with our particpants and celebrate the end of the batch in Zürich and enjoy the food from the countries our participants from.
+      Join the big day with our participants, celebrate the end of the school phase in Zurich and enjoy the food from the countries our participants are from.

       6 December, 17.00, TGIM Zurich